saweeet/saweeet.github.io/content/en/cat-sitting.md

 - If you see either cat on the benchtop or dining table, say "No" firmly.
 If they don't jump down, gently place them on the floor.
 Laksa is untrained and will need to be gently picked up and placed on the floor.
 - Make sure no uncovered food or dirty dishes are left out.
 Place dirty dishes face down in the sink or directly into the dishwasher to avoid tempting them.
 - If you're cooking or eating and either Soba or Laksa keeps repeatedly jumping up on the benchtop or dining table, you may move them out of the kitchen by closing both sliding doors.

-## Outdoor Safety
-- Soba and Laksa are indoor-only cats.
-- When entering, lead with your foot to prevent them from dashing outside.
-- If returning home after a while, go to the kitchen first to give them a snack.
-Tell them to sit first before giving a snack to both of them.
-- Keep both front and back doors closed at all times.

 ## Handling Tips